The Lions Club of Berowra - What We Do

 We have our Dinner Meetings on the third Thursday of the month at various venues in the District and these are mainly social and informative nights.
 Club business is avoided at these meetings unless circumstances dictate otherwise.
 All formal business of the Club is managed at the Board Meeting on the first Thursday of the month.
 All members are welcome to attend the Board Meeting but only the elected officers are required to attend.

-Our other major commitment is the Old District Hall on the corner of Berowra Waters Road and Crowley Road.
-Berowra Lions manages and maintains this hall on behalf of Hornsby Shire Council and profits from the hall are used for maintenance or repairs to the hall and any surplus funds can be used in the community.
+Our Club restored, maintains and manages the Berowra District Hall (on the corner of Berowra Waters Road and Crowley Road) on behalf of Hornsby Shire Council and profits from the hall are used for maintenance or repairs to the hall and any surplus funds can be used in the community.
 Council does not take any money from this hall, all money stays in the community.
 Bookings for the hall are managed on our behalf by the staff at The Professionals Real Estate and the Club's Hall Director oversees the collection of the money, supervision of the cleaning and minor maintenance.

 We hold a BBQ/Sausage Sizzle every 2 months for a variety of causes such as SIDS/KIDS, Diabetes Australia, Asthma Foundation, Lions Cord Blood Foundation, etc. Hours of operation are 9.30 am to 1.30 pm (approx) and this activity also gives us a great opportunity to promote Lions at work in the community.